 Simple English definitions for legal terms

-Read a random definition: attendant term
+Read a random definition: business form

 A defective condition is when a product is not safe and can cause harm to someone who uses it.
 This can happen if the product was made poorly or has a problem that the person who made it should have fixed.
 If someone gets hurt because of a defective product, the person who made or sold it can be held responsible for the harm they caused.
 This is called products liability.